bermudi/conventional-commits-unofficial/README.md

 18. A single commit MUST represent a single logical change.
 In specification-driven workflows, the commit defining the specification (`spec:`) and the commit implementing it (`feat:`, `fix:`, etc.) MAY be treated as separate logical changes and can be committed separately to maintain clear audit trails.

+19. The `Refs:` footer MUST NOT contain empty values, `#n/a` or similar.
+This placeholder provides no useful information and defeats the purpose of referencing related work.
+If no references exist, omit the footer entirely.

 ---

 ## Specification Workflow Guidance (Non-Normative)